Freeze Alert: Chilly Temps = Higher Bills

 - When adjusting the thermostat on a heat pump system, adjust by no more than two degrees at a time to prevent your system from automatically forcing the auxiliary/emergency heat system to start running.
 Auxiliary heat costs three times as much to operate and will come on automatically if temperatures get to or below freezing.
 Learn More About HVACs

 - Close your home’s foundation vents to reduce the circulation of cold air underneath your home.

 - Heat pumps extract air from outside of your home and transfer it inside to heat the home to the desired thermostat setting.
 The greater the difference between the outside temperature and the temperature set inside — the more energy used and the more costly your bill.

-Try out the PWC Energy Forecast tool to analysis weather trends in our area.
+Try out the PWC Energy Resource Center to analyze where your energy dollars are going .
 Complete your profile and receive tips on saving on your utility bill, efficiency upgrades, and data on what impacts your heating/cooling system causing it to run longer.